-XCUITest is growing in popularity.
+The XCUITest framework is growing in popularity.
 Here, we break down what XCUITest is, why use it, and how to use it.

 XCUITest is a UI testing framework launched by Apple in 2015.

-XCUITest is part of XCode.
+The XCUITest framework is part of XCode.
 This allows you to easily develop UI tests that reflect the users’ interface with the application.

 Development teams have started to adopt XCUITest to get fast and reliable feedback.
 There are five reasons why XCUITest is popular.